mtaylansahin/RNN-MD/README.md

 exit
 ```

-If you want to apply hyperparameter optimization to the case, you can run `hyperparameter_optimization.sh` slurm file at your HPC.
+In this study, a separate Slurm file has been prepared for hyperparameter optimization due to the numerous parameters tested on RE-Net.
+If you also wish to perform hyperparameter optimization, you can edit and execute the `hyperparameter_optimization.sh` Slurm file located in the main directory.

 ## Dataset Formatting
-We have used two formats to represent interactions using `format.py` according to RE-Net input format.
+We have used two formats (**atomic and residue**) to represent interactions using `format.py` according to RE-Net input format.
 In both descriptions relations were set as the interaction types: hydrophobic, ionic and hydrogen bonding.
 Labels for interaction types were <span style="color:green">0: hbond</span>, <span style="color:blue">1: hydrophobic</span>, <span style="color:red">2: ionic</span>.

-### 1- Residue Description
+### Residue Description
 Interacting residues in a dimeric interaction was described by numbering the residues in both chains (with chain B labels being incremented after the last residue number in chain A)

 example :